alvarobartt/covid-daily/README.md

 ## Features

-- Detailed data from every country available at Worldometer, which is indeed every country affected by the pandemic.
+- Detailed data from every country available at worldometers.info/coronavirus, which is indeed every country affected by the pandemic.
 - Data is updated daily so you can track its evolution day by day.
 - A general overview on how the pandemic is affecting every country (real-time).